zpgallegos/zavant/readme.md

 # Baseball Zavant

 This repo is an ongoing baseball analytics project inspired by [MLB's Baseball Savant](https://baseballsavant.mlb.com/).
+See [an example player page](http://zavant.zgallegos.com/players/605141), or find your favorite player in [the directory](http://zavant.zgallegos.com/).

-The project makes holistic use of data services on AWS, including:
+The project makes holistic use of AWS data services, including:

 - **Lambda** for nightly downloads of new data from the API and for basic preprocessing (e.g., unnesting)
 - **S3** for object storage and as a data lake for raw and processed data